 Rubroboletus pulcherrimus is an uncommon bolete known from Northern California and the Pacific Northwest.
 Most populations are from old growth forests, in coastal habitats.

-Population Trend: Uncertain
+Population Trend: Decreasing

 Ectomycorrhizal with conifers, likely restricted to true firs (Abies) and hemlock (Tsuga).
 Growing in soil or duff, often in dense, mid-to-late seral stage and old growth forests.
 Fruiting in late summer and fall, rarely in winter or spring.

-Many populations are known from protected lands, but some occur on USFS land, where logging should be prohibited in areas this species occurs.
+Many populations are known from protected lands, but some occur on USFS land, where logging should be prohibited in areas where this species occurs.

 None known.